oomek/attractplus/Layouts.md

 ### Language Extensions

-Attract-Mode includes the following home-brewed extensions to the squirrel language and standard libraries:
+Attract-Mode Plus includes the following home-brewed extensions to the squirrel language and standard libraries:

 -  A `zip_extract_archive( zipfile, filename )` function that will open a specified `zipfile` archive file and extract `filename` from it, returning the contents as a squirrel blob.
 -  A `zip_get_dir( zipfile )` function that will return an array of the filenames contained in the `zipfile` archive file.